-PSO1.
-Gain basic to advanced level knowledge in various branches of life sciences thus enabling students to build the confidence to pursue careersin academics, industriesor become entrepreneurs in India and abroad.

-PSO2.
-Empower with skill-based expertise and technical know-how in the field of biological sciences.

-PSO3.
-Develop good communication skills with sound technical background in biological sciences, thus providing a strong foundation for both academic and industrial placements as well as setting up entrepreneurial ventures.

-PSO4.
-Evolve in-depth scientific knowledge in various branches of biology.

-PSO4.
-Explore, analyse and interpret lab- and field-based data using state-of-the-art techniques and tools in planning and executing innovative projects in lifesciences.
+- PSO1.
+Gain basic to advanced level knowledge in various branches of life sciences thus enabling students to build the confidence to pursue careers in academics, and industries and become entrepreneurs in India and abroad. - PSO2.
+Empower with skill-based expertise and technical know-how in the field of biological sciences. - PSO3.
+Develop good communication skills with a sound technical background in biological sciences, thus providing a strong foundation for both academic and industrial placements as well as setting up entrepreneurial ventures. - PSO4.
+Evolve in-depth scientific knowledge in various branches of biology. - PSO5.
+Explore, analyze and interpret lab- and field-based data using state-of-the-art techniques and tools in planning and executing innovative projects in life sciences.